Tora (band): 2015: International Tour

-Attracting worldwide attention with over 2 million streams on SoundCloud alone Tora embarked on an international tour in April 2015.
+With over 2 million streams on SoundCloud alone, Tora had an international tour in April 2015.
 In June they were at the Canadian Music Week after having performed in Los Angeles, New York, Montreal, Quebec and Sherbrooke.
 Starting with the 'High Enough' tour in Canada the band continued through to Europe for the summer playing internationally acclaimed festivals, such as The Great Escape Festival in Brighton, Fusion Festival in Germany, and Glastonbury Music Festival in UK alongside acts such as Pharrell Williams, The Who, Glass Animals, Jon Hopkins, & Jack Garratt.
 25 August the quintet release an original work titled "LATP" Early October the band returned to Canada for another run of shows before finishing up in America with CMJ Festival in New York City and a North American tour with fellow Australian band SAFIA.
 The European leg of their tour, from July to September, was filmed by Carlos Walters for his Vimeo documentary, Tora European Tour Diary 2015.
 As summarized by Loewenthal on the band's return home "193 days, almost 80 shows and over 50,000 km of driving."

 2017–2018: Take A Rest

-In 2017 Tora released their debut album, 'Take A Rest', which was added to high rotation on triple j and received acclaim from Elton John (Beats 1), Annie Mac (BBC Radio 1), BBC 6 Music, rotation on Germany's Flux FM and Radio Eins, as well as being a favourite amongst global tastemakers such as Line of Best Fit, Indie Shuffle and Pigeons & Planes.
-Alongside spins from LA's premiere radio outlet KCRW, the album united fans and tastemakers, and connected with all corners of the planet.
+In 2017 Tora released their debut album, 'Take A Rest', which was added to high rotation on Triple J and received acclaim from Elton John (Beats 1), Annie Mac (BBC Radio 1), BBC 6 Music, rotation on Germany's Flux FM and Radio Eins, as well as being a favourite amongst global tastemakers such as Line of Best Fit, Indie Shuffle and Pigeons & Planes.

-After playing at Glastonbury, Splendour in the Grass, The Great Escape, Canadian Music Week, and also supporting artists like RÜFÜS DO SOL, SAFIA and Miami Horror, the release of 'Take A Rest' saw Tora return to touring the world, supporting the likes of Oh Wonder (UK), as well as showcasing the album live in extensive jaunts through the UK, Europe and Australia and performing their own sold-out shows in London, Amsterdam, Paris, Melbourne and at home in Byron Bay.
+After playing at Glastonbury, Splendour in the Grass, The Great Escape, Canadian Music Week, and also supporting artists like RÜFÜS DO SOL, SAFIA and Miami Horror, the release of 'Take A Rest' saw Tora return to touring the world, supporting the likes of Oh Wonder (UK), as well as showcasing the album live through the UK, Europe and Australia and performing their own sold-out shows in London, Amsterdam, Paris, Melbourne and in Byron Bay.

-Much of this time was also spent working on new material, spending focused time in London, LA, Berlin and Amsterdam writing, collaborating, learning and growing.
-The fruits of this quiet dedication are clear, with now around 1 million monthly listeners on Spotify alone (2019).
+Much of this time was also spent working on new material, spending focused time in London, LA, Berlin and Amsterdam writing and collaborating.
+In 2019, they had around 1 million monthly listeners on Spotify alone.

 In 2018 Tora released 'Wouldn't Be The Same' featuring Brisbane artist Keelan Mak.
-The track has now clocked over 2 million streams.
+The track has clocked over 2 million streams.